zbouvier/SplattyBird-Tutorial/README.md

 }
 ```

+Now when you check the game in your browser the red outlines and fps display should be gone, leaving behind your great looking game.
+You have completed the tutorial, great job!

 ![Step 15 screenshot](./step_015/screenshot_015.png)

 Thanks again for trying out Splat ECS and remember this is an open source community drive project, so feel free to help us with bug reports, fixes, or new features!
-The github project lives at: splatjs github.
+The github project lives at: <a href="https://github.com/SplatJS/splat-ecs">Splat ECS github</a>.